 If you own such holiday treasures, follow these guidelines to ensure they bring joy for many Christmases to come:

 Place cotton batting or foam padding under your tree in case an ornament falls (you can cover it with a tree skirt).
 Check ornaments’ caps and hooks before hanging to make sure they’re strong .
 Wrap thin hooks around branches for support, or add new wire hooks.
+Keep them away from direct sunlight.
+Another idea is to store and display them inside a dust-free cabinet.

 After taking down the tree, gently dry-dust old glass baubles—detergents and even plain water can remove paint.
 Wipe paper or cardboard surfaces, with a slightly damp cloth, but to prevent warping, clean a small area at a time and let dry.